 She spent the rest of the day on the phone with the police, her banks, and her credit card companies – closing accounts and getting new credit cards issued.
 I should tell you that this is not someone who is computer-illiterate, either.
 She worked for AT & T for more than two decades and uses a computer with ease.

 She just didn’t realize that the first results on a search engine page could be paid ads that scammers can fabricate to make it look like you are clicking on a legitimate website.
-Don’t fall for this.
+Don’t fall for this online fraud!

-I have a few older friends who have fallen for a tech support scam.
+I have a few older friends who have fallen for tech support scams.
 Here’s how it usually works.